 The spike in engagement levels proved that the points-for-perks system is really handy in times when flexibility is to be provided to the remote employees for them to choose some of their perks.

 19. Intra-Company Townhall

-No matter how remote they might be, but every remote employee wants to catch up with the people s/he works with.
-This perk can be offered to remote employees by arranging all-expense paid townhall meetups possibly at the organization’s HQ.
+No matter how remote they might be, every remote employee wants to catch up with the people s/he works with.
+This perk can be offered to remote employees by arranging all-expense-paid townhall meetups possibly at the organization’s HQ.
 The meeting up links names to the faces and faces to the voices while developing a camaraderie that goes beyond a screen panel.

 Looking for the One-Stop Shop for All Perks?

-The hardest part of procuring perks for your remote employees is stacking them up from n number of different places, keeping them all in track and ensuring that the balances are topped up in case your employees redeem their perks.
-What your organization needs is a one-stop shop where your remote and in-office teams can procure their favorite perks from.
+The hardest part of procuring perks for your remote employees is stacking them up from n number of different places, keeping them all on track and ensuring that the balances are topped up in case your employees redeem their perks.
+What your organization needs is a one-stop shop where your remote and in-office teams can procure their favourite perks from.
 Xoxoday Plum solves your problem.

 Get them all at Xoxoday's Employee Perks Platform

 Sure, there's a whole galleria of remote employees perks up for grabs, but gathering all chickens in a single coup is a job best left to professionals.
 Xoxoday - the digital employee perks platform - is designed to include everything that employees wish for.
 Preach the freedom and choice and give your workforce access to employee perks with Xoxoday.
 Want to give it whirl?
 Give it a try.